profsmucker/ta-works/taworks/README.md

 9. [Review Applicants](https://team4.uwaterloo.ca/taform/applicants.html)
     * verify that all students & their corresponding info is listed in alphabetical order
     * verify that the links to the edit student info & review student rankings work
-10. Go to Edit Student apps page (select a student from the Review Student apps page)
+10. Go to Edit Student Apps Page (select a student from the Review Student apps page)
     * verify that the information in the edit student app page can be modified
     * verify that when the information is submitted it updates in the "Review Student apps" page
     * verify that if a student is "disqualified" they won't appear in the instructor ranking page